upper/upper.io/upper-docs/upper.io/v3/content/postgresql/index.md

   }
   defer sess.Close() // Closing the session is a good practice.

-  // Pointing to the "birthday" table. birthdayCollection := sess.Collection("birthday")
+  // The 'birthday' table is referenced. birthdayCollection := sess.Collection("birthday")

   // Attempt to remove existing rows (if any).